labrador-kennel/core/docs/tutorials/01-getting-started.md

 for our app.
 We're going to extend from `AbstractApplication` as it handles a lot of boilerplate that may be required otherwise.
 For now, if you extend the `AbstractApplication` know that you'll only be required to provide the actual business logic for your app as well as 1 dependency, a `Pluggable` instance.
-If you'd like to learn about the `AbstactApplication` in more detail you can check out the [Reference: Understanding AbstractApplication](/docs/core/references/understanding-abstract-application)
+If you'd like to learn about the `AbstactApplication` in more detail you can check out the ["Reference: Understanding AbstractApplication"](/docs/core/references/understanding-abstract-application) article.

+You'll also notice that your app has access to a PSR-3 compliant `LoggerInterface` implementation in the `$logger` property.
+You might be wondering where this object comes from since we don't have a `LoggerInterface` defined in the constructor.
+This is handled by the `Application` extending the PSR-3 `LoggerAwareInterface` and using the `Injector` to instantiate our app object.

 ```php
 <?php